HeardLibrary/digital-scholarship/host/aws/lambda.md

 <img src="../images/event-printing.png" style="border:1px solid black">

 Recall that I told the scipt to print the JSON that was passed into the function.
 There is a lot of useless information, but an important piece of information is the name of the file that triggered the event.
 The path to that value would be `event['Records'][0]['s3']['object']['key']`

+This is a somewhat painful way to look at the JSON that gets passed into the Lambda when the event is triggered.
+It is easier to look at the examples given in the [AWS Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html), which has prettier JSON examples for many services that can trigger Lambdas.
+For example, [this page](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) shows the event JSON for an S3 notification.

 Now to test whether I can get the file name from the event string, I'll change the script to: